BayesianAtmosphericInversion/BiasCorrGP/README.md

 # BiasCorrGP
-Repository containing code used in paper about BiasCorrGP
+Repository containing code used in paper about BiasCorrGP.
+The code will be available upon acceptance of the paper.